rossumur/Zorkduino/README.md

 `minizork.z3`
 A nice big chunk of Zork I that was given away with the British Commodore users' magazine "Zzap!
 64" no. 67. in 1990.

 Copy these files to a freshly formatted sd or microsd card.
-You can find lots of other Zorkduino compatible games at the [Interactive Fiction Archive](http://www.ifarchive.org/).Insert the card and run the `zorkduino.ino` sketch from the [`zorkduino`](https://github.com/rossumur/Zorkduino/tree/master/zorkduino) folder.
+You can find lots of other Zorkduino compatible games at the [Interactive Fiction Archive](http://www.ifarchive.org/).
+Insert the card and run the `zorkduino.ino` sketch from the [`zorkduino`](https://github.com/rossumur/Zorkduino/tree/master/zorkduino) folder.
 When it is all up and running, it should look like this (depending on how many games you found):

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=-4dWXJrqxUk
 " target="_blank"><img src="http://img.youtube.com/vi/-4dWXJrqxUk/0.jpg"